dmikulic/Web-applications-in-Go/README.md

 Web applications in Go
 ======================

-This intro will be mostly examples which show how to do it.
+This intro consists mostly of examples which show how to do it.

 #### 1. Hello world
  ```go